-5 ways to get around the caterers minimum spend rule and get a better deal on your party food.
+5 ways to get a better deal for your party catering

 1) An event must be a viable proposition to the caterer in order for them to make enough money to pay all expenses incurred by the clients event, this, of course, is obvious and true of all businesses but for some reason when buying catering, customers don’t think about this and think caterers are being unfair, unreasonable or expensive.
 It’s understandable, as a potential client is emotionally attached to the celebration that they’re buying catering for and if they only wanted to spend a certain amount, then, of course, it would be frustrating.